How can you slow down Alzheimer’s disease? Some approaches to try.

 Nutrition and diet

 A brain-healthy diet can support cognitive function and overall well-being.
 The Mediterranean diet, rich in fruits, vegetables, whole grains, lean proteins, and healthy fats, is particularly beneficial.
-Consider including more fresh produce, fish, nuts, and grains in your daily meals.
+Consider including more fresh products, fish, nuts, and grains in your daily meals.
 Nutrients like omega-3 fatty acids, antioxidants, and vitamins can have a positive impact on brain health.

 Physical activity